Coastal States Building

 The Coastal States Building is a high-rise office building located at 260 Peachtree Street in Downtown Atlanta, Georgia.
 The building was completed in 1971, and designed by Sidney R. Barrett & Associates.
 It has 27 floors.
 The building underwent a $28 million renovation that was completed in 2001.
 It is similar in design to Regions Center in Birmingham, Alabama.

+The building was acquired by Richard Bowers & Co. in 1999.
+It houses the office of Atlanta magazine.